jmgurvitch/art-of-data/pythonlists.md

     print(book[0])
     ```
 1. What is printed for `book[0]`?

+    "Minor" is printed; it is the zeroth element of the list called book.

-1. What value in the list does `book[3]` represent?
+3. What value in the list does `book[3]` represent?

+    It represents the fourth value: "Cathy"

-1. Write a line of code that prints the last value.
+5. Write a line of code that prints the last value.

-1. What happens if you try to print `book[6]`?
+7. What happens if you try to print `book[6]`?
 Why?
-1. What does `book[-1]` return?
+8. What does `book[-1]` return?
-1. Explain how positive and negative **indexes** locate specific elements.
+9. Explain how positive and negative **indexes** locate specific elements.
-1. What is printed with this statement: `print(book)`?
+10. What is printed with this statement: `print(book)`?
 How is the information displayed?

 1. A veterinarian stores the names of each pet they examine.